 The following items of clothing/accessories are considered inappropriate and/or disruptive to the educational process and are unacceptable for school attire:

-- Bare midriffs – no belly button and/or skin showing
+- Bare midriffs or open back shirts (no belly button and/or skin showing)

 - Tops that are unbuttoned below the sternum

-- Short shorts or skirts, un-hemmed shorts, tight athletic shorts, rolled up short shorts or skirts
+- Short shorts, dresses or skirts shorter than mid-thigh, un-hemmed shorts, tight athletic shorts, rolled up short shorts

 - Undergarments showing (i.e., bra straps showing, baggy pants worn below the waist) or lack of undergarments